-Bofta Yimam is an Emmy Award Winning Journalist, TV Anchor, Media Personality, Speaker, and Public Speaking Coach.
+Bofta Yimam is an Emmy Award-Winning Journalist, former TV Anchor, Media Personality, Speaker and Master Storytelling coach.

 She has been honored for her work nearly every year in her career, including a Regional Emmy award and the prestigious Edward R. Murrow award.
 Bofta is the first Ethiopian-American newscaster to receive an Emmy for her work.

 For more than a decade, she’s reported live on the morning and evening news for TV affiliates around the country, including CBS and ABC.

 She’s shared a variety of stories, from survival and loss after EF-4 twisters to a series of cultural reports highlighting race relations.
 Yimam has the ability to write across all mediums and her work reflects that strength.
 She’s received Emmy nominations for multiple pieces: light features, historical/cultural special report, sports feature, on-camera talent specialty assignment, and investigative series.

 In 2013, she won a Midsouth Regional Emmy for excellence in “Continuing Coverage.”
 Her report led to Governor Bill Haslam signing a Tennessee law to keep convicted aggravated rapists in prison for their full sentence.

 Bofta is a dynamic motivational speaker who mixes high energy storytelling and strong content to EMPOWER people.
 As a storytelling, public speaking and empowerment coach, Bofta works with entrepreneurs, corporate professionals, authors and executives on crafting their signature talk, connecting with their audience and increasing their visibility.